Hubbub/napolean/README.md

     # Turn this on for testing so that data doesn't get submitted to Librato.
     $do_not_submit = false

+    # Any Ruby files found in these paths will be loaded and used as collectors.
+    # $collector_paths = [ "/usr/libexec/napolean/" ]

 ## Running Napolean

 It goes a little something like this: `napolean [/path/to/napolean.conf]`.
 If you want to use the default